librenms/librenms/doc/Extensions/Two-Factor-Auth.md

 ## <a name="usage-google">Google Authenticator</a>

-__Note__: Google Authenticator only allows counterbased OTP when scanned via QR codes.
+~~__Note__: Google Authenticator only allows counterbased OTP when scanned via QR codes.~~ Tested as working with the latest version of Google Authenticator.

 Installation guides for Google Authneticator can be found [here](https://support.google.com/accounts/answer/1066447?hl=en).